The Art of Descriptive Writing

 I recommend that you go through this exercise often during your early drafting, at least until you get out of the habit of writing in the passive voice.
 To begin, simply take a section of completed text and start scanning for passive constructions, keeping an eye out for the tell word “by.”

-Rule 4: Don’t overuse metaphors and similes.
+Rule 4: Don’t overuse metaphors and similes when writing.
 Avoid cliché.

 Similes and metaphors are both constructions of language that compare one thing to another, allowing you to evoke complex images in a remarkably few number of words.